 The financial market made a big step forward with the advent of binary options in 2008.
 The interest in this market grew as it was now possible for producers and buyers to carry out transactions on the different commodities available anytime and anywhere with the help of online brokers.
 Nowadays, trading this asset consists of predicting whether the actual price of a commodity will rise or fall within a specific time period.

 Since 1800, the commodity market underwent a lot of changes.
-Besides, due to the increasing amount of assets added to this market, it has been segmented into two different types.
-There are the Soft commodities segment and the Hard commodities segment.
-Each segment englobes different assets.
+Besides, due to the increasing amount of assets in this market, it has been segmented into two different categories: Soft commodities and Hard commodities.

-This segment includes all the assets that are obtained through agriculture.
-That is, soft commodities represent the commodity market in its simplest form like it was years ago.
-In this segment traders will have assets such as wheat, sugar and rice among others.
+This segment englobes all the assets that are obtained through agriculture.
+That is, soft commodities represent the commodity market in its simplest form, like it was years ago.
 The assets in this particular market are principally affected by climatic conditions such as typhoons and cyclones.

 Types of Soft commodities:

 This segment concerns assets which are obtained through mining and natural resources.
 Hard commodities are more popular than soft commodities due to their higher life value.
 Silver, gold and crude oil among others, are examples of hard commodities.
 Moreover, hard commodities are so popular as they are seen as essential for the economic stability of a country.

 Hard commodities are affected by climatic conditions as well as financial changes too.

 Precious metals: Gold, Silver and Platinum.

 Factors impacting commodities